opencasestudies/ocs-bp-vaping-case-study/README.md

 #### For instructors

+Instructors can start at the Data Visualization section or at the Survey Weighting section.
+However, if instructors choose to start at the Survey Weighting section, then they need to comment out or delete the Summary Plot section.

 #### Target audience

-For individules or classes with some familiarity with regression.
+For individuals or classes with some familiarity with regression.
 See this
 <a href="https://opencasestudies.github.io/ocs-bp-diet/" target="_blank">case study</a>
 for an introduction to regression.